phetsims/phet-info/checklists/code_review_checklist.md

   } );
   ```

 - [ ] When options are passed through one constructor to another, a "nested options" pattern should be used.
 This helps to avoid duplicating option names and/or accidentally overwriting options for different components that use the same option names.
+Make sure to use PHET_CORE/merge instead of `_.extend` or `_.merge`. `merge` will automatically recurse to keys named `*Options` and extend those as well.

   Example:
   ```js